Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 Every DUI Case Depends on the Facts

-According to the information provided, it is possible to successfully defend a DUI case.
+It is possible to successfully defend a DUI case.
 A defense may involve examining whether:

 • Law enforcement had a legal basis to stop or contact the driver.